jlburky/linux-config/QTILE.md

 Your config can be loaded by Qtile.
 ```

+## Tips and Tricks

+For alternate Python version installations on RHEL distros, you may have to add
+the location of `libpythonX.X.so.1.0` to `/etc/ld.so.conf` and run `ldconfig`
+since the Xsession will not source your bashrc and its location may not be known
+to the system depending on the install location.

-Errors can be found in `~/.local/share/qtile.log`.
+Errors can be found in:
+* `~/.xession-errors`
+* `~/.local/share/qtile.log`.